Blaustein: Geographical location

 Blaustein is west from Ulm, nestled between Hochsträß, Blautal, Lautertal and the plateau of the Swabian Jura.
-The town lies at an altitude of 490-690 meters.
+The town lies at an altitude of 490–690 meters.
 The rivers Blau and Lauter – which arises in Blaustein (Lautern) – flow through the city.

 Neighboring communities

 Blaustein is bordered on the northeast by Dornstadt, on the southeast by the town of Ulm, on the west by the town of Blaubeuren and on the northwest by Berghülen.

 Municipality arrangement

-The city Blaustein consists of the 10 districts Arnegg, Bermaringen, Dietingen, Ehrenstein, Herrlingen, Klingenstein, Lautern, Markbronn, Weidach and Wippingen.
+The city Blaustein consists of 10 districts: Arnegg, Bermaringen, Dietingen, Ehrenstein, Herrlingen, Klingenstein, Lautern, Markbronn, Weidach and Wippingen.

 History

 Blaustein has been inhabited since the Neolithic period.
 There was a Neolithic temporal village near Ehrenstein.
 This was included in 2011 to the UNESCO World Heritage Site.
-However, the municipality and later town Blaustein arose only on 1 September 1968 with the merge of the municipalities Ehrenstein and Klingenstein.
+However, the municipality and later town Blaustein arose only on 1 September 1968 with the merger of the municipalities Ehrenstein and Klingenstein.
 Before 1968, the city was known as Herrlingen.
-In the course of the municipal reform in this period, Markbronn-Dietingen was incorporated to Arnegg initially on 1 July, 1971.
+In the course of the municipal reform in this period, Markbronn-Dietingen was incorporated to Arnegg initially on 1 July 1971.

 On 1 October 1974, the incorporation of Bermaringen and Wippingen to Blaustein took place.
 The community Blaustein received on 1 January 1975, the current form by the association of the municipalities Arnegg, Blaustein and Herrlingen.

 On 1 October 2014, Blaustein became a town.